Skip to main content

 Just behind Paddington station is a long stretch of canals called “Little Venice.”
 You won’t know it’s there from the street, and if you go during early May, you’ll find a huge canal party called the IWA Canalway Cavalcade.
 Longboats and canal boats shine themselves up, proudly fly their flags, and the waterways are awash with color.
 Beyond the boats, Little Venice comes alive with music, food, and drinks.
 It’s like a classic block party, only on a canal.
 All year, this hidden gem is a brilliant idea for a walk and a spot for some great photos, too.

-Tower Bridge in London spans the River Thames, featuring two tall towers and a blue suspension walkway under a cloudy sky.
+Tower Bridge in London spans the River Thames, featuring two large towers connected by a walkway, with a double-decker bus crossing.

 If someone only has 24 hours to visit London, they absolutely can’t miss